Latex Mattress Frequently Asked Questions

 If for any reason, our Latex beds are not what you expected them to be, you may return it within 365 days of the date of purchase for a full refund, less a modest $75 return ship charge, no questions asked.
 Because we package our latex mattresses using a unique and proprietary vacuum packaging system, you will not be able to repackage your mattress back into the original container.
 You would only be required to fold your mattress in half, (like a hot dog bun), wrap in sheet or drop cloth plastic (available at Home Depot or Lowes, in the paint department) and tape up.
 We use a nation wide removal service that will pick up your mattress.

-Simply call us at 1-1-800-313-2591 to arrange for removal and we will handle the details for you.
+Simply call us at 1-800-313-2591 to arrange for removal and we will handle the details for you.
 Once your mattress is picked up, make sure to collect a receipt from the removal service and fax it to us at (985) 727-3099 or email your scanned receipt to firstname.lastname@example.org .
 A rebate check for the full amount less a $75 return ship charge, will be issued within 10 days after we receive documentation.
-Back to the Top.
-Click Here to Go to Our Main Latex Mattress Information and Ordering Page

-Why do you offer only 3 models.
-I see some companies that offer over 15 models, with various layers and zones?
+Why do you offer only 3 models?
+I see some companies that offer over 15 models-how do I know which one is right for me?

 We have been in the bedding business for over 21 years, and we have sold many different kinds of beds from futon mattresses to memory foam, and have researched even more, including air beds, water beds, and hybrid beds with every imaginable kind of specialized foam and advanced fiber in the industry, and one thing has clearly stuck out to us.
-Most consumers start out enthusiastically searching for a bed for one basic reason…they want something comfortable that is reasonably priced.
-The bedding industry is so highly competitive these days, however, that most manufacturers are forced to add endless features (we call them “bells and whistles”) to new models to outdo the next guy’s lineup.
+Most consumers start out enthusiastically searching for a bed for one basic reason..they want something comfortable that is reasonably priced.
+The bedding industry is so highly competitive these days, however, that most manufacturers are forced to add endless features (we call them “bells and whistles”) and new models which only makes choosing a mattress more confusing, and turns the experience of buying a new mattress into what amounts to a trip to a used car lot…how do you choose from so many options.
+That’s why we keep it simple and streamlined.

 Is it really necessary to have an 18″ tall mattress?